Why is my child’s dentofacial development important?

 Does the child suffer frequent headaches or neck aches?
 These may occur when compromised facial bone development causes strain on facial muscles.

 What are the child’s oral habits?
-Thumb-sucking or finger-sucking, or long-term use of a pacifier or baby bottle can may affect the shape of your child’s jaw bones and the position of his/her teeth.
+Thumb-sucking or finger-sucking, or long-term use of a pacifier or baby bottle, can affect the shape of your child’s jaw bones and the position of his/her teeth.

 Does the child snore?
 Snoring is generally associated with mouth breathing, and may indicate reduced oxygen intake during sleep.
 It sometimes results in increased blood pressure and is sometimes associated with sleep apnea, a dangerous condition during which a sleeping individual repeatedly stops breathing momentarily.